EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Clarifications:*
 - ODIM HDF is used for all data mandataory data.
 ODIM validator will be run and will stop the distribution of files before reaching the system
 - All changes to the ODIM format or coming data formats (Eg. CF-radial) will be handeled by required updates of the ODIM (Opera data) validator.
-- --SKIPP--There is no expectation for E-SOH to provide any data quality control capability.
-If data are received in a corrupt format, the data should be rejected, and no attempt should be made to recover the data.
-If, however, "poor" quality observations are provided to E-SOH, then E-SOH will publish the data as received.
-Where there are quality indicators provided by the data provider, these should be persisted and exposed to E-SOH data consumers.
-- --SKIPP-- Future iterations of E-SOH, e.g., incorporating PWS data, will increase the need for EUMETNET, rather than relying on the data producer, to undertake real-time QC.
-This QC capability, possibly using machine learning techniques, falls outside of the current scope of E-SOH and will therefore need to be built separate too, but incorporate with, E-SOH.
-- --SKIPP-- Will there be unified QC flagging scheme or is the "quality indicators persisted and exposed" also saying that there might be as many as flagging schemes as there are data providers?

 *Acceptance criteria:*